 Armageddon did not occur in 1914, so it was pushed ahead to 1915.
 Russell died still believing that Armageddon was at the door.
 Year after year went by and Armageddon was still nowhere in sight; could this be the reason why the Society changed the 1914 date which had originally been set for Armageddon, to mark Christ’s return instead?
 One thing is certain; in 1943 modifications were made to the Watchtower Society’s timetable, which pushed Armageddon off until the 1970's.

-In the late 1970's, a few of the leaders in the Watchtower headquarters in Brooklyn New York began to realize that 1914 was no longer a valid date:
+As early as the late 1970's, a few of the leaders in the Watchtower headquarters in Brooklyn New York began to realize that 1914 was no longer a valid date:

 “According to Raymond Franz, he and Lynman Swingle pressed their colleagues on the governing body to abandon or at least examine the Society’s Gentile Times chronology and its teachings concerning 1914" (Apocalypse Delayed, The Story of Jehovah’s Witnesses, Penton, 1997 edition, p.
 218).